 Another important sales objective is to lower retention costs.
 How much money do you need to spend to ensure that the customer doesn’t jump ship to a competitor’s firm?
 If the customer ends up costing much more than what they bring in, it is okay to let them go.

-This is where the 80-20 rule of sales comes in.
+This is where the 80-20 rule of sales come in.
 80% of your business comes from 20% of your customers, who also incidentally don’t cost much to retain.
 This objective is about identifying this 20% of customers.

 7. Reduce Customer Churn Rate

 Reduction of customer attrition rate is another objective that companies have.
 At the end of the day, no company wants to lose customers to a competitor.
-The company’s long-term focus will be to use a combination of new product introductions, cross/up-selling, discounts and positive engagement, to drive down the churn rate.
+The company’s long-term focus will be to use a combination of new product introductions, cross/up-selling, discounts, and positive engagement, to drive down the churn rate.

 8. Increase Revenue

 Revenue is the income a company makes out of the sale of its products/services.
 One of the core sales objectives will be to lower company expenses and generate higher value from each prospect.
 Here, there is a focus on making all marketing activities cost-effective as well.
 Plus, to find ways to increase the transaction value per sale.